• Skip to primary navigation

 A grilled tuna melt sandwich with melted cheese, tomato slices and tuna salad between toasted bread, stacked on a white plate.

 Tuna melts are one of those humble meals that quietly deliver joy IMHO.
-They come together fast, use ingredients you probably already have, and somehow feel both casual and special at the same time.
+They're easy, use ingredients you probably already have, and somehow feel both casual and special at the same time.

-What makes my version stand out?
+What makes this single-serve tuna melt recipe so good?
 My personal secret sauce is adding some crunchy chopped veggies and fresh lemon juice into the tuna mixture for a refreshing twist.
 It's the same recipe I use for my simple tuna salad and the combo just works so well once you add the tomato and melted cheese.
-And if you've ever been disappointed by a soggy tuna melt, stick around; we're solving that once and for all.
+And if you've ever been disappointed by a soggy tuna melt, stick around; I'm solving that once and for all.

 🌿 Ingredients